 Many Norwegian food traditions are deeply rooted in the nation’s history of hunting, farming, and fishing.
 The lobster season lasts from October to Christmas, while sea trout and crab from Northern Norway are among the treasures hauled from the sea in the same period.

-The hunting season provides the country’s dinner tables with meat from reindeer, moose, deer and grouse – all delicacies with a distinct taste of the wild.
+The hunting season provides the country’s dinner tables with meat from reindeer, moose, deer, and grouse – all delicacies with a distinct taste of the wild.

 Sven Erik Renaa enjoys harvesting himself, particularly mushrooms.
-However, the master chef readily admits that time – or lack thereof – makes it hard to pursue this activity on a regular basis.
+However, the master chef readily admits that time – or a lack thereof – makes it hard to pursue this activity on a regular basis.